 Pianist and composer Roberta Piket stands among the elite minds of modern jazz.

-The jazz pianist Roberta Piket isn’t a blusterer: each of her pieces seeks to solve a particular problem, and she’s quietly been working on form and conceptual matters in the spirit of devoted explorers like Chick Corea and Richie Beirach
+Roberta Piket isn’t a blusterer: each of her pieces seeks to solve a particular problem, and she’s quietly been working on form and conceptual matters in the spirit of devoted explorers like Chick Corea and Richie Beirach

 An extremely talented young pianist.
 I predict she’ll go far as a jazz pianist and composer.